A khaki suit would make a great addition to any wardrobe if you are looking for a change of pace.

 That’s why they are most commonly paired with a navy blazer.
 But, for a twist on this typical approach, why not try a blazer with an earth tone, or perhaps a light blue?

-You can wear this with either a dress shirt or a fitted t-shirt.
+You can wear a dress shirt with this combination or a well-fitted t-shirt.

 Hi, I’m Alex, and I’ve studied and specialized in styling in Rome.
 Through my writing, I want to help men dress well and learn the purpose and significance of suits and other formal attire.
 My final goal is to make men more confident in their wardrobe choice and life in general.